What are the most spectacular roads in Italy?

 Road trip guide: Conquering the Italian Via dei Saraceni

-Via dei Saraceni is a road that has tested the nerves of numerous drivers, offering one of the most spectacular drives in Italy.
-Situated in the southwestern part of the Alps, this dirt track extends for over 20 km, reaching heights of over 2,000 meters above sea level, making it one of the highest roads in Europe, accessible exclusively for 4x4 vehicles.
+Located in the northern part of Italy, Via dei Saraceni is one of the most spectacular roads in the country.
+This dirt track is about 20 km (12 miles) long, reaching heights of over 2,000 meters above sea level.
+It’s one of the highest roads in Europe.
+4x4 vehicles only.

 The mule track to the top of Passo della Mulattiera